-Julie Walker, a correspondent for the Associated Press Radio, is the Vice President of Broadcast of the New York Association of Black Journalists (NYABJ).
+Julie Walker, a correspondent for the Associated Press Radio, is the President of the New York Association of Black Journalists (NYABJ).
 She is an award winning radio, television and print journalist who lives and works in New York.
 Julie is an AP Radio correspondent and also freelances for CNN, NPR, Washington Post’s The Root and various other media outlets.
 Julie has also been a co-host of Newsweek on Air.
 She covers business news from the New York Stock Exchange as well as breaking news and general assignment stories from the streets of New York City.
 Julie began her career as an intern at ABC News in Paris.
 She spent eight years at NY1 News covering everything from 9/11 to the crash of flight 587 to entertainment.
 She was also a producer of the Fortune Business Report.
 Julie is a graduate of Wellesley College.

 Aaron Morrison, a reporter at The Record (of Woodland Park, N.J.), is the Secretary of the New York Association of Black Journalists (NYABJ).

 Melissa Johnson, a digital content creator at Octagon, is the Deputy Secretary of the New York Association of Black Journalists (NYABJ).
 After graduating Lehman College with a degree in Mass Communication, Melissa began her career in media at BronxNet Community Television as a Producer and Editor on the channel’s Emmy award winning morning show.
 Melissa has since made a mark in digital media, producing video content for several websites including Black Enterprise.com, CocoaFab.com, ChicRebellion.tv, Grammy.com, and Justfab.com.